gholler-sopra/hydrator-plugins/hbase-plugins/docs/HBase-batchsource.md

 Use Case
 --------

-Consider a scenario wherein you want to read from an HBase table, filter some records out, then write the results to a Database table.
+Consider a scenario wherein you want to read from an HBase table, filter some records out, and then write the results to a Database table.

 Properties
 ----------